 The Studio Art major offers abundant opportunities for students to work in a variety of media with guidance from our talented faculty.
-Studio concentrations include ceramics, drawing, glass, jewelry/metals/enameling, painting, print media and photography, sculpture, and textiles.
+Studio concentrations include ceramics, drawing, glass, jewelry/metals/enameling, painting, printmaking, sculpture, and textiles.

 The Bachelor of Fine Arts in Studio Art prepares students to function in a variety of artistic roles.
 Specifically, the goals of the program are to develop technical skills, competence in the use of media, artistic sensibility and responsiveness to aesthetic form.
 Students must know the major achievements and achievers in the history of art and must understand contemporary art forms and their underlying theories.
 They must also be able to assess the quality of works of art and the intellectual value of contemporary theory and criticism.